The glory of Istanbul

 1942 - We were trounced 8-2 at Blackpool in a Wartime League game.
 Billy Liddell converted a penalty, with Cyril Done also netting.

 2001 - Robbie Fowler was on target in England’s 4-0 friendly defeat of Mexico at Pride Park as future red Joe Cole won his first cap.
 Jamie Carragher, Steven Gerrard, Emile Heskey and Michael Owen all also featured, while David James made his last appearance as an Aston Villa player.
-At the same time, future red Djibril Cissé played as France Under-20’s lost 3-2 to Portugal in a friendly in Nîmes.
+Future red Djibril Cissé and ex-red Rigobert Song also played for their countries that day.

 2008 – Future red Luis Suárez bagged a brace, including a penalty, as Uruguay beat Turkey 3-2 in a friendly in Germany.